-You can now meet people outdoors, in groups of up to six people, or two households.
+You can now meet people outdoors, in groups of up to 30 people.

-You should continue to socially distance from those outside of your household or support bubble (by staying 2m apart or at least 1m with mitigations such as wearing a face covering).
+You should continue to socially distance from those outside of your household or support bubble where possible (by staying 2m apart or at least 1m with mitigations such as wearing a face covering).

 People are still advised to minimise travel where possible in order to access parks and green spaces.